luthemes/individuality/readme.txt

 3.0 - Once theme is installed, click on Activate to begin using this theme.

 == Changelog ==
+Version: 1.2.1
+- Made entry-taxonomies to smaller text
+- add custom blocks styles to images, embed
+- small changes to the CSS

 Version: 1.2.0
 - img max-width and height fixed
 - fixed clearings for certain elements